Roy Thomson, 1st Baron Thomson of Fleet: Career

 Thomson purchased the Timmins Daily Press in Timmins, Ontario, his first newspaper, with a down payment of $200 in 1934 (an equivalent of $3,816 in 2021).
 He began an expansion of radio stations and newspapers in various Ontario locations in partnership with fellow Canadian Jack Kent Cooke.
 In addition to his media acquisitions, by 1949 Thomson was the owner of a diverse group of companies, including several ladies' hairstyling businesses, a fitted kitchen manufacturer, and an ice-cream cone manufacturing operation.
 By the early 1950s, he owned 19 newspapers and was president of the Canadian Daily Newspaper Publishers Association, and then began his first foray into the British newspaper business by starting up the Canadian Weekly Review to cater to expatriate Canadians living in Britain.
 He aspired to a peerage, similar to the press barons of the UK, and moved across the Atlantic, settling in Edinburgh.

 In 1952, Thomson bought The Scotsman newspaper in Edinburgh from its impecunious owners.
 In 1957, Thomson launched a successful bid for the commercial television franchise for Central Scotland, named Scottish Television, basing it in the Theatre Royal, Glasgow.
-It became highly profitable, with Thomson describing it as a "permit to print money" (often misquoted as a "licence to print money").
+It became highly profitable, with Thomson describing it as a "licence to print money".
 In 1959, Thomson purchased the Kemsley group of newspapers, the largest in Britain, which included The Sunday Times.
 Over the years, Thomson expanded his media empire to include more than 200 newspapers in Canada, the United States, and the United Kingdom.
 His Thomson Organization became a multinational corporation, with interests in publishing, printing, television, and travel.
 In 1966, Thomson bought The Times newspaper from members of the Astor family.

 In the 1970s, Thomson joined with J. Paul Getty in a consortium that successfully explored for oil in the North Sea.

 A modest man, who had little time for pretentious displays of wealth, in Britain he got by virtually unnoticed, riding the London Underground to his office each day.
 Nonetheless, he made his son Kenneth promise to use the hereditary title that he had received in 1964, if only in the London offices of the firm.